agrawal-rohit/pearl-ui/documentationwebsite/docs/core-features/style-props.md

 ---
 sidebar_position: 1
-title: Style Props
+title: Style Properties
 ---

-Style props provide a way to set the styling of a component by simply passing props to it.
-It helps developers save time while maintaining readability of complex components.
+Style properties in Pearl UI offer a convenient method to apply styling to components by passing properties directly to them.
+This feature enhances developer productivity and ensures the readability of complex components remains intact.

 ## Reference

-The sections below list the supported style props and their expected values.
+The following sections provide a comprehensive list of supported style properties and the values they accept.

 ### Margin and padding